Buyers Market vs Sellers Market

 Buying a House in a Buyers Market

 A buyer’s market is when there are more houses for sale than there are people who want to buy a house.
 Buyers have a variety of houses to choose from.
 There is little to no competition for any one house.
-And buyers can get a better deal.
+Buyers have more negotiating power than people selling their homes, and can often get a better deal.

 Selling a House in a Buyers Market